dnpthanh/wgrmcal/README.md

 GRM calculator for MTG2

 # Requirements
-Genotype file must not have NA(s).
+Genotype file must not have NA(s).\n
-Imputation may be used for imputing missing genotype.
-SNP IDs must be matched between genotype file and frequency file.
-Parallel is recommended before executing grm_cam() function.
+Imputation may be used for imputing missing genotype.\n SNP IDs must be matched between genotype file and frequency file.\n Parallel is recommended before executing grm_cam() function.

 # Installation